Oleg Borisov: Film career

 In 1955, Borisov made his film debut at the Dovzhenko Film Studio in Kyiv, Ukraine; he played a cameo role in film Mother (1955) by director Mark Donskoy.
-Eventually Oleg Borisov ascended to fame in the Soviet and Russian cinema, as he continued his film career in collaboration with such directors as Eldar Ryazanov, Andrei Tarkovsky, Aleksandr Muratov, Aleksei German, Viktor Tregubovich, Vladimir Bortko, Aleksandr Gordon, Vladimir Vengerov, and Vadim Abdrashitov, among other film directors.
+Eventually Oleg Borisov ascended to fame in Soviet and Russian cinema, as he continued his film career in collaboration with such directors as Eldar Ryazanov, Andrei Tarkovsky, Aleksandr Muratov, Aleksei German, Viktor Tregubovich, Vladimir Bortko, Aleksandr Gordon, Vladimir Vengerov, and Vadim Abdrashitov, among others.
 His best known roles in film were such works as Gudionov in Sluga by Vadim Abdrashitov, and Naoum Kheifitz in Luna Park by Pavel Lungin.

 Personality

-For several years Borisov was suffering from restrictions in the Soviet film industry, because he did not comply with the ridiculous rules of political obedience.
+For several years Borisov suffered from restrictions in the Soviet film industry, because he did not comply with the rules of political obedience.
 The main reason was that Borisov never wanted to be a member of the Soviet Communist party.
-His personal revolt against the system resulted in several years of his underemployment: the system allowed him to play only little roles, making him almost invisible for a few years, a humiliation which he endured with dignity.
-Only director Vadim Abdrashitov was brave enough to break the Soviet censorship rules.
-He cast Borisov for the leading roles in his films The Train Has Stopped (1982) and Planet Parade (1984).
+His personal revolt against the system resulted in several years of his underemployment; the system allowed him to play only little roles, making him almost invisible for a few years, a humiliation which he endured with dignity.
+Only director Vadim Abdrashitov was brave enough to break the Soviet censorship rules, he cast Borisov for the leading roles in his films The Train Has Stopped (1982) and Planet Parade (1984).

-Oleg Borisov was a stellar example of a rare, beautiful, and disobedient talent.
-He had to be untamed and free of any control in order to play his best roles.
 Borisov was at the peak of his stage and film career by the end of the 1970s, when suddenly he was dismissed by a film director for his disagreement about the movements of his character.
-In the Soviet reality that caused an impact on his work in film and on stage.
-He had no support from Communist Party, because he never wanted to be a member.
 Borisov chose his individual freedom at a high cost.
 He never was a slave of the Soviet system, and the system never let him have his freedom.

 Moscow

-Borisov suffered from professional restrictions, that were imposed on him, which caused him a serious stress with medical complications.
-Only a few of his colleagues were capable to understand his case.
+Borisov suffered from professional restrictions, which caused him serious stress and medical complications.
+Only a few of his colleagues were able to understand his case.
 At that critical time Oleg Yefremov called Borisov in 1982, and invited him to work with the Moscow Art Theatre.
 From 1983-1990 Borisov was a member of the troupe with the Moscow Art Theatre.
 There his stage partners were Anastasiya Vertinskaya, Yevgeny Yevstigneyev, Andrey Myagkov, and other notable Russian actors.
 At the same time Borisov made stage works at the Moscow Central Theatre of the Soviet Army, such as, his acclaimed portrayal of the Emperor Paul I in the eponymous play by Dmitry Merezhkovsky.
 During the course of his acting career Borisov shared the views of Konstantin Stanislavski and Vladimir Nemirovich-Danchenko who believed that stage acting is a superior form of art.
-Borisov confessed that he had greater satisfaction from his stage works, than from any film.
+Borisov confessed that he had greater satisfaction from his stage works than from any film.